Make-School-Courses/DS-2.3-Data-Science-in-Production/README.md

 Students by the end of the course will be able to ...

-1. Identify & Describe
+1. Create the Machine Learning or Deep Learning on the Web App by Flask, Flask-Restplus
-1. Explain
+1. Dockerize the Flask Web App and then develop on Amazon Web Services (AWS)
-1. Compare & Contrast
+1. Read large dataset fro S3 by Boto
-1. Design & Implement
+1. Implement Advance Visualization by Chart.js and D3.js and Python Backend
-1. Practice
+1. Work by Pyspark, H2O and Pandas for Big Data